-Dr. Derrick Gay is an internationally recognized consultant to organizations, both domestically and abroad, on issues of Diversity, Inclusion and Global Citizenship.
+Dr. Derrick Gay is an internationally recognized consultant to organizations, both domestically and abroad, on issues of Diversity and Inclusion, Cultural Competency, and Global Citizenship.
 Dr. Gay collaborates with thought leaders to foster empathy, enrich inclusion and cultivate cultural competency.

 Dr. Gay is a proud graduate of Whitney Young Magnet High School; Merit School of Music; Oberlin College (BA in Romance Languages); Oberlin Conservatory of Music (BM in Opera); Columbia University (MA, Klingenstein Program, Educational Leadership in Independent Schools); and The University of Pennsylvania (Ed.D Educational Leadership).

-With non-profits and businesses, Dr. Gay has partnered with companies to cultivate organization-specific business rationales for engaging in Diversity and Inclusion work: hiring and retaining the best talent.
-Consultations have included delivering keynotes; providing executive coaching for leaders; designing and facilitating Inclusion workshop for employees; designing and executing Climate Assessments to measure the ways in which employees perceive a sense of belonging; partnering with HR to ensure that policies are inclusive; and evaluating recruiting, interviewing and onboard processes.
+With non-profits and businesses, Dr. Gay has partnered with companies to cultivate organization-specific business rationales for engaging in Diversity and Inclusion work: in ways that promote hiring and retaining the best talent, fueling innovation, and maximizing productivity.
+Consultations have included delivering keynotes; providing executive coaching for leaders; designing and facilitating Inclusion workshop for employees; designing and executing Climate Assessments to measure the ways in which employees perceive a sense of belonging; partnering with HR professionals to ensure that policies are inclusive; and evaluating recruiting, interviewing and onboard processes.

 Music has always been a vital part of Dr. Gay's life since the age of 7.
 He trained as a violinist, violist, vocalist as well as an orchestral and choral conductor at the MERIT School of Music, a conservatory in Chicago, IL that leverages music to promote peace and inclusion.
 His later studies at Oberlin College and Conservatory, an institution renowned for its long-standing commitment to inclusion, followed in this vein.
 Dr. Gay regards his current work as a continuation of the values instilled in him throughout his education and often incorporates music into student programs in addition to moderating discussions between young international musicians on the intersection of music and peace.
 As a vocalist, Dr. Gay also maintains an active operatic and oratorio career.